Trump Inauguration Performers Update: Booked Band Pulls Out Just Days Before Event

 — Philly.com (@phillydotcom) January 16, 2017

 Forte admits all of this culminated in the B Street Band ultimately deciding to pull out of the Trump inauguration.
 He said it became clear to them that it just wasn’t “worth it” when they’re in the music business to “make people happy” and not get mired in ugly politics.
-Forte said it wasn’t planned for them to be Trump inauguration performers, but was about upholding a contract they signed years ago.
-He shares that things were much easier as recent as four months ago!
+Forte said it wasn’t planned for them to be Trump inauguration performers but was about upholding a contract they signed years ago.
+He shares that things were much easier as recent as four months ago.

 “We would’ve never got involved in this if I knew how this would turn out.
 I would trade in all the support and publicity just to go back to where we were four months ago.
 I don’t think they’ll ever be a cover band of our size in the history of music that will get the attention of something this big.”